Faydee

-Fady Fatrouni (فادي فتروني; born 2 February 1987), best known by his stage name Faydee, is an Australian singer of Lebanese descent.
+Fady Fatrouni (فادي فتروني; born 2 February 1987), best known by his stage name Faydee, is an Australian singer.
 He is best known for his 2013 single "Can't Let Go", as well his international hit "Habibi (I Need Your Love)" credited to Shaggy, Mohombi, Faydee and Costi.

 Early life and education

 Faydee was born into a Muslim family on 2 February 1987 in Sydney, Australia.
 His parents originated from Tripoli, Lebanon.
 Faydee is the oldest of five children, with two sisters and two brothers.
 Faydee's interest in music began through his cousins, who would record beats and rap and sing over them for entertainment.
 At the age of thirteen, he began writing and recording music from his bedroom.